open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 **[Docker](https://www.docker.com/what-docker)** is a computer program that performs operating-system-level virtualization also known as containerization.
 In this section, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface.

-Take a look at [READM](https://github.com/open-learning-exchange/planet/tree/master/docker#planet--docker) file in docker folder of `planet`.
+Now, take a look at [READM](https://github.com/open-learning-exchange/planet/tree/master/docker#planet--docker) file in docker folder of `planet` then read the brief rundown below.

 ## Docker

-Docker
+Please read about [Docker concept](https://docs.docker.com/get-started/#docker-concepts) and [Docker overview](https://docs.docker.com/engine/docker-overview/) to get a sense of what Docker is.

+A few common Docker CLI commands you might need for working with `planet` are:

 - `docker ps` – show running containers
 - `docker ps -a` - show all containers
+- `docker logs <container-id> -f` - follow the log output of a container
+- `docker images` – list images

 ## Docker Compose